Coitus interruptus

-Coitus interruptus, also known as withdrawal, pulling out or the pull-out method, is a method of birth control in which a man, during sexual intercourse, withdraws his penis from a woman's vagina prior to ejaculation and then directs his ejaculate (semen) away from the vagina in an effort to avoid insemination.
+Coitus interruptus, also known as withdrawal, pulling out or the pull-out method, is an act of birth control during sexual intercourse, whereby the penis is withdrawn from a vagina prior to ejaculation so that the ejaculate (semen) may be directed away in an effort to avoid insemination.

 This method was used by an estimated 38 million couples worldwide in 1991.
-Coitus interruptus does not protect against sexually transmitted infections (STIs/STDs).
+Coitus interruptus does not protect against sexually transmitted infections (STIs).

 History

 Perhaps the oldest description of the use of the withdrawal method to avoid pregnancy is the story of Onan in the Torah and the Bible.
-This text is believed to have been written down over 2,500 years ago.
+This text is believed to have been written over 2,500 years ago.
 Societies in the ancient civilizations of Greece and Rome preferred small families and are known to have practiced a variety of birth control methods.
 There are references that have led historians to believe withdrawal was sometimes used as birth control.
 However, these societies viewed birth control as a woman's responsibility, and the only well-documented contraception methods were female-controlled devices (both possibly effective, such as pessaries, and ineffective, such as amulets).

 After the decline of the Roman Empire in the 5th century AD, contraceptive practices fell out of use in Europe; the use of contraceptive pessaries, for example, is not documented again until the 15th century.
-If withdrawal was used during the Roman Empire, knowledge of the practice may have been lost during its decline.
+If withdrawal was used during the Roman Empire, knowledge of the art may have been lost during its decline.

-From the 18th century until the development of modern methods, withdrawal was one of the most popular methods of birth-control in Europe, North America, and elsewhere.
+From the 18th century until the development of modern methods, withdrawal was one of the most popular methods of birth-control practised globally.